Preface: This crash has nothing to do with bicycling other than the pedestrian was pushing a bicycle at the time.

 Getting back to what Chief Moir said; it’s been suggested that when she said “fault” she actually meant “charges”, as in criminal charges against the driver.
 That makes more sense — The police investigate crashes and make a recommendation and referral, the (county) attorney charges (serious) crimes, and if he declines — which is a near certainty in cases w/o impaired drivers — the city attorney will then consider lesser charges or infractions.
 In this case the county attorney would be considering something like negligent homicide, and will decline.
 And I can’t think of any lesser charges (edit: see below about cell phone ordinance); but a “due care” or “failure to control” infraction is plausible

-The dashcam video released by Tempe Police (that was supplied by Uber) is highly misleading; it has very poor dynamic range, in it the pedestrian seems to “appear out of shadows / out of nowhere”.
+The dashcam video released by Tempe Police (that was supplied by Uber) very shortly after the crash is highly misleading; it has very poor dynamic range, in it the pedestrian seems to “appear out of shadows / out of nowhere”.
 Here’s a concise explanation of that effect: